-The film's Royal World Premiere was held on Wednesday 29 October 2008 at London's Odeon Leicester Square Theatre in the presence of British Royals Prince William and Prince Harry Windsor of England.
+The film's Royal World Premiere was held on Wednesday, October 29, 2008, at London's Odeon Leicester Square Theatre in the presence of Prince William and Prince Harry.
 The Gala Charity Premiere Benefit was held in aid of the "Help for Heroes" and "The Royal British Legion" charities.

 This is the first James Bond movie where James Bond is seen inebriated.
-Bond has never actually been shown drunk (he may have appeared as this in Casino Royale (2006) but he had been poisoned).
-The scene in a bar on the plane in this movie clearly shows he has been affected by alcohol and it is mentioned that he has drunk six Vesper martini cocktails.
+Bond has never actually been shown drunk (he may have appeared as this in Casino Royale (2006), but he had been poisoned).
+The scene in a bar on the plane in this movie clearly shows he has been affected by alcohol, and it is mentioned that he drank six Vesper martini cocktails.

-Daniel Craig felt Casino Royale (2006) was physically "a walk in the park" compared to this film; his training was extremely intense, involving more boxing, running, speedboating and stunt driving.
-He was injured about three times in the making of this film.
+Daniel Craig felt Casino Royale (2006) was physically "a walk in the park" compared to this film; his training was extremely intense, involving more boxing, running, speedboating, and stunt driving.
+He was injured three times in the making of this film.

 With the use of this original Ian Fleming James Bond story title for this movie, there now remains only four original Fleming titles that haven't been used as movie titles.
 These are "The Property of a Lady", "The Hildebrand Rarity", "Risico" and "007 in New York".

-Out of the 400 women who auditioned for the role of Camille, Marc Forster chose Olga Kurylenko because she seemed the least nervous of them all.
+Out of the four hundred women who auditioned for the role of Camille, Marc Forster chose Olga Kurylenko because she seemed the least nervous of them all.
 She spent three weeks training with weapons and learned how to fight and body fly, a form of indoor skydiving.
 Kurylenko dislikes filming stunts, but Daniel Craig's compassion helped her to carry them out.
 Kurylenko also trained with a dialect coach to perform with a Spanish accent, which was easy since "she has a good ear and can imitate people."
-She was also given a DVD box set of all the 007 films since she has not seen many of them, although the Bond franchise is quite well-known in her homeland of Ukraine.
+She was also given a DVD box set of all of the 007 films, since she had not seen many of them, although the Bond franchise is quite well-known in her homeland of Ukraine.

-At 106 minutes long, this is the shortest James Bond movie in the EON Productions Official Series.
-This film is a direct sequel to Casino Royale (2006) which coincidentally is the longest film in the official series.
+At one hour and forty-six minutes long, this is the shortest James Bond movie in the EON Productions official franchise.
+This film is a direct sequel to Casino Royale (2006), which coincidentally is the longest film in the official franchise.
 This film is also the first Bond movie to run under two hours since Tomorrow Never Dies (1997).
-The non-EON made-for-television Climax!: Casino Royale (1954) tele-movie has the record for being the shortest Bond movie ever, running at 51 minutes.
+The non-EON made-for-television Climax!: Casino Royale (1954) has the record for being the shortest Bond movie ever, running at fifty-one minutes.

-As the first ever direct sequel in the series, Daniel Craig has commented: "We felt we needed to tie up the loose ends from Casino Royale (2006) and make sure people realize we are back making Bond movies.
-For me it's about creating something that is going to stand alone but if you put the two films together, you're going to have an incredible experience because you will see one continuous story."
+As the first direct sequel in the franchise, Daniel Craig commented: "We felt we needed to tie up the loose ends from Casino Royale (2006), and make sure people realize we are back making Bond movies.
+For me, it's about creating something that is going to stand alone, but if you put the two films together, you're going to have an incredible experience, because you will see one continuous story."

-As with Casino Royale (2006), the traditional film series characters of Q and Miss Moneypenny do not appear.
-Producer Barbara Broccoli has said: "In 'Casino Royale,' the book, there was no Moneypenny or Q so that is why they are not in that story.
-And, in this follow-up, there didn't seem to be a reason or a place for them".
+As with Casino Royale (2006), the traditional film franchise characters of Q and Miss Eve Moneypenny do not appear.
+Producer Barbara Broccoli has said: "In 'Casino Royale', the book, there was no Moneypenny or Q, so that is why they are not in that story, and, in this follow-up, there didn't seem to be a reason or a place for them."

-James Bond's eleven costume changes in the movie required about 420 pieces of clothing.
+James Bond's eleven costume changes required about four hundred twenty pieces of clothing.
 There were nine versions of every suit used in the movie.
-Three were normal, three were battered with blood and debris whilst three were also battered with blood and debris in addition to being waterlogged.
+Three were normal, three were battered with blood and debris, and three were waterlogged, in addition to being also battered with blood and debris.

-On 1 April 2008, while filming was going on in the village of Baquedano, the local mayor Carlos Lopez drove his sedan into the village of Baquedano, nearly running over a policeman.
-He was reportedly furious that the filmmakers did not seek his permission to film in the village; he was outraged that the film portrayed the region of Antofagasta as part of Bolivia when Chile had conquered it in 1883; and criticised security measures like "special forces and water cannons to prevent people walking in the street" for the small town, which reminded him "of the worst of the Augusto Pinochet years."
+On April 1, 2008, while filming was going on in the village of Baquedano, Mayor Carlos Lopez drove his sedan into the village of Baquedano, nearly running over a policeman.
+He was reportedly furious that the filmmakers did not seek his permission to film in the village; he was outraged that the film portrayed the region of Antofagasta as part of Bolivia, when Chile had conquered it in 1883; and criticized security measures like "special forces and water cannons to prevent people walking in the street" for the small town, which reminded him "of the worst of the Augusto Pinochet years."
 He was arrested, detained briefly, and put on trial two days later.
-His claim that they needed his permission to film in the area was dismissed: Michael G. Wilson explained that Bolivia was essential to the plot due to its history of water problems, and was surprised the two countries disliked each other a century after the War of the Pacific.
-When the Chilean newspaper "La Segunda" ran a poll on the incident, 75% of its readers disagreed with Lopez's actions, feeling it now presented a negative image of Chile.
+His claim that they needed his permission to film in the area was dismissed: Michael G. Wilson explained that Bolivia was essential to the plot, due to its history of water problems, and was surprised the two countries disliked each other a century after the War of the Pacific.
+When the Chilean newspaper "La Segunda" ran a poll on the incident, seventy-five percent of its readers disagreed with Lopez's actions, feeling it now presented a negative image of Chile.